realatc/squad-spot/README.md

 * [] Use Assignments 1, 2a and 2b to outline core features of app to be developed.
 * [x] Provide initial Github reading material to team for review.
 * [x] Create Github webhook to team channel in Discord.

+Pending response from team members on next steps.